wroge/crs/README.md

 This library succeeds [github.com/wroge/wgs84](https://github.com/wroge/wgs84).

-Much of the conversion and transformation math comes from *EPSG Guidance Note 7, part 2* (Coordinate Conversions and Transformations including Formulas, revised September 2019) implemented by hand with help from AI tools.
-Where results diverged from [PROJ](https://proj.org/), those differences were often found (and sometimes fixed) with the same tooling.
+Much of the conversion and transformation math comes from *EPSG Guidance Note 7, part 2* (Coordinate Conversions and Transformations including Formulas, revised September 2019) implemented by hand.
+Where results diverged from [PROJ](https://proj.org/), those differences were fixed with help from AI tools.

-I am documenting that explicitly: AI was used heavily while building this.
-That does not replace checking the code.
-Implementations are compared against each other and there is an extensive test suite aimed at catching disagreements with PROJ.

 This package is not a full PROJ drop-in, and PROJ still covers more ground.
 For many Go applications, a self-contained implementation like this is enough.